joeberkovitz/qgis-nautical/index.md

 zoom into the area of interest.
 Now go about making a print layout in the exact same way you did before: the procedure is identical, except that now you are using a different layer for the map.

-#### Cropping chart borders and combining charts

-You may have noticed that the new chart includes borders like the frame, lat/long tick marks and labels, copyright text and blank margins.
-These get in the way of the map if you are working at the edge of the map.
-They can be removed by exporting the chart as a new layer and cropping it in the process.

-Zoom and pan the map so that only the portion of the chart you want is visible.
-Resizing the window may help you get the map into the correct shape.
-Right-click the chart's layer and choose **Export > Save As...**.
-Perform these steps:

-1. Select the radio button at the top marked *Rendered Image*.

-1. Click the "..." button to the right of the *File name* field, and choose the name of a file to save the cropped chart to.

-1. Click the *Map Canvas Extent* button which crops the chart to the size of the map view.

-1. Click OK.
-A new layer will be added to your project with the cropped chart.

-1. Delete the old layer.

-This technique can be used with multiple charts to allow you to overlap them and achieve a seamless combination of your own choosing, by displaying the layers for multiple cropped charts together.
-QGIS automatically positions them so the pieces fit together exactly.

 ### Adding markers or waypoints